-Whales are an endangered species.
-Since all whale watchers are 'guests' visiting the natural environment of these animals, we consider every whale watch a true expedition rather than a sightseeing excursion.
+Since all whale watchers are ‘guests’ visiting the natural environment of these animals, we consider every whale watch a true expedition rather than a sightseeing excursion.
 Thus, your whale watch boarding pass is not an admission to a show, but rather an opportunity to observe wild animals which, on a world wide basis, are quite rare.
-Whether we sight these marvelous creatures is entirely up to the whales; the probability is quite excellent--we have a 99% sighting record.
-On the rare occasion that we do not sight any whales or dolphins, a free pass good for one year will be issued (we are unable to issue refunds).
+Whether we sight these marvelous creatures is entirely up to the whales; the probability is quite excellent–we have a 99% sighting record.
+On the rare occasion that we do not sight any whales or dolphins, a free pass for a future trip will be issued (we are unable to issue refunds).

 Our whale watches are led by experienced and qualified naturalists who enjoy sharing their love of the marine environment with our passengers.
 On board are educational materials, kids books, and posters.
 Our staff is always available for questions!